antoinevg/GSG/luna/design/rfp.md

 * `luna.gateware.usb2.USBDeviceController`
 * `luna.gateware.interface.flash.ECP5ConfigurationFlashInterface`

-Peripheral drivers will be organized across three crates:
+Peripheral drivers will be organised across three crates:

 * `lunasoc-pac`  - A peripheral register access API generated by `svd2rust`
 * `amaranth-hal` - Concrete implementations of the device-independent `embedded-hal` traits for the peripherals.